Davina McCall: Channel 4

 With audience figures falling, Channel 4 decided that the eleventh series in summer 2010 would be the last Big Brother broadcast on their channel, although the show's future was in the hands of the rights holder Endemol.
 After presenting the seventh and final series of Celebrity Big Brother in January 2010, she fronted her eleventh and final regular edition over the summer.
 As a finale to the series on Channel 4, McCall also presented the Ultimate Big Brother show, which started immediately after the main series, and featured selected past celebrity and non-celebrity housemates.

 Having made the decision to leave the show after Ultimate Big Brother, McCall confirmed she would not be returning as host when Channel 5 announced in April 2011 that they had secured the rights to relaunch Big Brother in summer 2011.
 She gave her backing to Emma Willis as her replacement, stating she still believed the show had potential.
 Big Brother 2 and Ultimate Big Brother winner Brian Dowling was ultimately chosen to take over McCall's role as presenter of the Channel 5 version, though in 2013 Emma Willis became his successor as the new presenter.

 In between the final celebrity and regular editions of Big Brother on Channel 4, McCall began presenting a new game show, The Million Pound Drop.
 The final episode aired on 20 March 2015, with the primetime series axed in 2016.
 On 14 July 2017, it was announced that the format would return as a daytime series under the name The £100K Drop.

+In 2008 she played herself as both a human and a zombie in Dead Set, a five-part horror parody of Big Brother set in the house.

 From 2012 to 2016, McCall co-hosted charity telethon Stand Up to Cancer with Alan Carr, Christian Jessen and Adam Hills.
 As part of the 2014 telethon, McCall and Carr also hosted a companion series Stars at Your Service.

 In April 2013, McCall presented one series of Five Minutes to a Fortune.